 If you have a disability or a serious medical condition that gets in the way of earning a living, you may be thinking of applying for Supplemental Security Income (SSI) benefits.
 What are your chances of getting SSI?
 And what can you do to improve those chances?
 To help answer these questions, we surveyed readers around the country who recently went through the SSI application process.
 Here's what we learned.

-Overall, only a bit more than a third of our readers who applied for SSI were ultimately approved for benefits.
-If that sounds discouraging, it may help to look at the difference in approval rates when applicants requested a hearing after an initial denial.
+Overall, only a little over a third (36%) of our readers who applied for SSI were ultimately approved for benefits.
+No doubt, that sounds discouraging.
+But it may help to understand more about how the process works and when approval rates go up.

 It may also help to know that you won't pay a disability lawyer anything unless and until you win benefits.
 Social Security disability lawyers receive a percentage of the past-due benefits (or backpay), up to 25% of the award or $6,000, whichever is less.
 But they usually receive less than the $6,000 maximum.
 Our readers told us their SSI lawyers received an average of $2,900 from their SSI backpay.